Can You Distill Beer Into Whiskey

 Whisky is distilled to create a higher alcohol content than beer, so it has a much stronger flavor and aroma.
 The flavors found in whisky range from sweet to smoky to spicy and can even have hints of wood or peat.
 The aromas found in whisky include caramel, oak, smoke, vanilla, honey, and leather.

-See also Is Ozonated Water Distilled
+See also Is Distilled Water Ok For Drinking

 Beer has flavors that range from sweet to bitter depending on the type of grains used in the brewing process.
 Common flavors found in beer include maltiness, hops bitterness, caramel sweetness, roasted notes, citrus tanginess and chocolate notes.
 Beers also have their own unique aromas such as floral hop character or fruity esters like banana or cherry.